-At OSU we accept appeals for major changes in income that were outside the control of the student or family.
-This may include loss of employment, change in marital status, loss of one-time income, or significant out-of-pocket expenses for necessary medical treatments.
-We are not able to accept appeals for things such as non-medical debt, the cost of private school tuition, or having a higher-than-average cost of living.
+At OSU we accept appeals for major changes in finances that were outside the control of the student or family.
+This may include loss of employment, change in marital status, loss of one-time income, significant out-of-pocket expenses for necessary medical treatments, or other extraordinary financial changes for the student or dependent student's parent(s).

 If you are seeking to request an increase to your estimated Cost of Attendance (COA) to make room for additional loan or outside scholarship funding, please see the Cost of Attendance Revision request.

 At OSU, the SCA process starts with completing our online application survey.
 Please do not submit any 23-24 appeal statements or documentation until after your survey has been reviewed and the OSU Office of Financial Aid has requested the required information.
 The application survey is now open as of June 1, 2023.